 Over the last 20 years the Institute of Environmental Studies (IES) has contributed to the global vision of sustainable development which we see as socio-economic development that protects and enhances the environment and social justice.
 Through world-class innovative research and interdisciplinary teaching in environmental studies and management we are responding to the challenges of the 21st century.

-The Institute of Environmental Studies delivers five innovative, interdisciplinary, flexible and practical post-graduate programs that combine a solid foundation in environmental management with a choice from a wide range of electives.
+The IES delivers innovative, interdisciplinary, flexible and practical programs that combine a solid foundation in environmental management with choice from a wide range of cross faculty electives.
 Our students develop comprehensive knowledge and skills designed to enhance their careers and enable them to play a meaningful role in a sustainable future.
-The courses are available on campus and online.
+Postgraduate programs by coursework or research are available on campus and online.
 See 2012 Annual Report

 The Centre for Sustainability Leadership (CSL) is a not-for-profit organisation that aims to train 20,000 sustainability leaders by 2020.
 Each year it runs a 7-month Fellowship Program for potential sustainability leaders.
 At the graduation ceremony of CSL's 2013 Fellowship Program at the Sydney Opera House, the award of Sustainability Leader was conferred on A/Prof. Mark Diesendorf.

 The Institute introduced a leading UK scholar on the governance of science and innovation, Dr. Andy Stirling, at a ‘theory-meets-practice’ event on 27 November 2013 with audience from Randwick Council and the UNSW community.
 Dr. Stirling's talk referred to the 1987 UN Brundtland Report that codified the key aims of sustainable development through global governance as “meeting the needs of the present, without compromising the ability of future generations to meet their own needs” (SEE THE PDF)